How to Cut Your Maintenance Budget…Without Cutting Your Throat

 Ideally, your maintenance roster contains little or no fat.
 You have all the people you need and you need all the people you have.
 You have spent a great deal of time and effort building and training the leanest possible employment roster that is still capable of successfully maintaining your operations.
 If you needed them all during the good times, what leads you to believe you can survive without them during the bad?
 If during these lean times you have a position come open due to natural attrition, it may be that you are not allowed to refill it due to a hiring freeze.
 If this is the case, secure if possible a commitment that you may staff the slot when economic conditions improve.
 In the meanwhile, perhaps another department has an extra or under-utilized employee who could perform routing tasks.

 Keep in mind that business is cyclical—and that the dawn follows the darkest part of the night.
 Rely on the best practices, roles, habits, training, documentation and skills that helped you succeed during the economic good times.
-These same factors are more important than ever when the economy slows.
+These same factors are more important than ever when the economy slows and you need to revisit the idea to cut your maintenance budget.

 Ray Atkins, CPMM, CMRP, is a veteran maintenance professional with 14 years experience in the lumber industry.
 He is based in Rome, GA, where he spent the last five years as maintenance superintendent at Temple-Inland’s Rome Lumber facility.